 Fiesta Tapati on Easter Island (Rapa Nui)

-Also in February is the Carnavalón festival, held in the northern regions of in San Miguel de Azapa, Putre and Socoroma.
+Also in February is the Carnavalón festival, held in the northern regions of San Miguel de Azapa, Putre and Socoroma.
 The carnival, which attracts thousands of people each year from the Chilean high plateau or altiplano, is a traditional Hispanic-Amerindian festival, celebrated 40 days before Lent.
 It is held to symbolically resurrect Ño Carnavalón, an ancient symbol of joy, fertility and fortune, whose presence is a sign that there will be happiness throughout the year.
-It is also a greeting to Pachamama, Mother Earth, and to Tata Inti, Father Sun, with music, dancing, and local fruits, in a promise of abundance.
+It is also a greeting to Pachamama, Mother Earth, and to Tata Inti, Father Sun, accompanied with music, dancing, and local fruits, in a promise of abundance.

 La Semana Valdiviana (Valdivian Week)

 There are more festivals in February.
 In southern Chile, the region of lakes and thousand-year-old forests, the residents of Valdivia celebrate the founding of their city on February 9, 1552 in the festival of La Semana Valdiviana.
 “On the Calle-Calle River the moon is dancing,” goes a local song.
 And each year on February 9, scores of vessels make the river come to life, captivating Valdivians and visitors from all over Chile and abroad.
 The garlanded ships compete for the prize of most glamorous vessel of all, and are the perfect setting for crowning the Queen of All Rivers.
-A fireworks display closes the festival, while along the riverbank people enjoy street performances, dining and beer drinking, the latter a reminder of the cultural influence of the German immigrants who began to arrive in the region in the 1800s.
+A fireworks display closes the festival, while along the riverbank people enjoy street performances, dining and drinking beer, the latter being a reminder of the cultural influence of the German immigrants who began to arrive in the region by the 1800s.

 Grape Harvest Festival